 This vacuum's performance on low-pile carpet is satisfactory.
 It sucks up pet hair without much of an issue and does a reasonably good job of picking up coarser material like sand.
 It may take a couple of extra passes to fully clear finer material, such as baking soda spills.

 The BISSELL AeroSlim has decent performance on high-pile carpet.
 Similar to its performance on low-pile carpet, it clears pet hair easily.
 However, it struggles more with both coarse and fine debris, such as sand and baking soda.
+If you're looking for a handheld vacuum with a better performance on high-pile carpet, consider the Shark UltraCyclone Pet Pro+.

 The BISSELL AeroSlim has decent maneuverability.
 While its handheld design isn't suited for cleaning large areas, its lightweight body makes it very easy to clean furniture or navigate around obstructions.
 Even with its extension wand, its reach isn't long enough to clean under couches or other types of low-lying furniture.